Joaco-gavernet/joaco-gavernet/README.md

 #### This is Joaquin Gavernet from Buenos Aires, Argentina.

 ### About me:
-- 🔭 Working on Criptolab as a full-stack developer.
+- 🔭 Currently @ Panda Labs as a full-stack developer.
-- 🌱 Learning Next.js
+- 🌱 Learning Next.js and TypeScript

 reach me:
 Email: joaquingavernet@gmail.com